GrammaticalFramework/gf-eclipse-plugin/README.md

 See the **project settings** section above if you want to mess with your `.project` file.

+#### Metadata folders
+GFEP will create the following metadata directories within your project.
+They can be removed manually at any time, as they will always be regenerated as necessary.
+You will probably want to ignore these directories in your version control system.

+- A `.gfbuild` directory in every folder containing GF source code, containing `.gf-tags` files created using the GF `--tags` compiler flag.
+- A `.gfexternal` directory in every folder containing GF source code, containing symbolic links to external libraries referenced in your code.
+These links are only visible within Eclipse; to the filesystem this directory appears empty.

 ### Create a new GF Project
 ![New project wizard](http://www.grammaticalframework.org/eclipse/images/eclipse-projectwizard-1.png)
 ![New project wizard](http://www.grammaticalframework.org/eclipse/images/eclipse-projectwizard-2.png)